Relationship Disclosure Document

 HOW RJOC ASSESSES THE SUITABILITY OF YOUR TRADING

-The suitability factors that guide us in our decision as to an product’s suitability include what we understand by
+The suitability factors that guide us in our decision as to a product’s suitability include what we understand by your current:

 Futures/Futures Options/Foreign Exchange Trading Knowledge (experience)